asalovaara/Trollbot/documentation/Logger guide.md

 2. If the list of possible stories is now empty, the list is refreshed and 1. is repeated.

 3. The names of possible stories are written under the stories column next to the story step.

+## Updating the logFormatter

+Correct formatting of new custom actions and slots may require manually updating the `logFormatter.js` located in the `backend/services/eventLogger` folder.